ultra-000/magiclinks/README.md

 <br/>

-**the configuration file should be placed at the project root and be named `magiclinks.config.js` (or if it is global and meant to be placed in your OS-specific home directory it should be `.magiclinks.config.js`) if your not using `-c` or `--config` option to specify a custom location ⚠️**
+**⚠️ the configuration file should be placed at the project root and be named `magiclinks.config.js` (or if it is global and meant to be placed in your OS-specific home directory it should be `.magiclinks.config.js`) if your not using `-c` or `--config` option to specify a custom location**

 **Here is a sample configuration file:**
 ```js